0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 > The lab intend to be installed from a Linux host and was tested only on this.
 Some people have successfully installed the lab from a windows OS, to do that they create the VMs with vagrant and have done the ansible provisioning part from a linux machine.

-So i had two options:
+So I had two options:
-- Install it on any linux distro and have nested VMs which will slow down everything
+- Install it on any linux distro and have nested VMs which will slow everything down
 - Figuring out how to set it up on a Windows, as mentioned that some fellas already managed to successfully install the lab from a Windows host.

 # What will we need?
-1. Windows host with vagrant installed to download the Windows server 2019 VMs (which i skipped and i will explain later)
+1. Windows host with vagrant installed to download the Windows server 2019 VMs (which I skipped and I will explain later)
 2. Ubuntu or any Linux distro to run ansible playbooks scripts
 3. I installed the [GOAD-light](https://github.com/Orange-Cyberdefense/GOAD/blob/main/ad/GOAD-Light/README.md) which will have 3 VMs (1 forest and 2 domains):
   - DC01 — kingslanding